marsfan/Farming-Simulator-Mod-Doc/CONTRIBUTING.md

 that you would like to assign to yourself, add a comment to the issue stating that you would like to take resonsibility for the suggestion.

+Anther way to find things that need to be worked on is to look at the Documentation TODOs page in the documentation.
+It lists every time that a `.. todo::` directive is used in the documentation.

+If you can partially improve something in the documentation, add a `.. todo::` directive to it afterwards, to flag it as needing work, so that other contributers can quickly find things to help out with.

 ## Python Config
 The actual documentation pages are built using [Sphinx](https://www.sphinx-doc.org/en/master/), which is written in [Python](https://www.python.org/).
 As such, it (and extensions used in the project), are installed using pip.